Zero Waste (and Vegan) Halloween Candy Ideas

 - Emoji: If you’ve got a yellow shirt, use construction paper to make the eyes, mouth, hearts, or whatever else you need, and just tape it on your shirt!
 Or use all black clothing and purchase a yellow poster, cut it into the right size circle, and use construction paper or sharpie to design the face.
 So easy!

 - Men in Black: This is for anyone who has (or can borrow or thrift) a black suit.
 Maybe you bought a suit to be in a friend’s wedding or attended a funeral and never thought you’d wear it again?
-Well, here’s your chance- just add some sunglasses and voila- you’re Will Smith!
+Well, here’s your chance- just add some sunglasses and voila- you’re an agent!
 Bonus points for using a nerf gun as a prop.

 Upcycled Crafts and Decorations